-The Regulations use the term 'persons'.
-This term includes all individuals, trusts, companies and corporations as well as agencies of state, territory or Australian governments, required to give water information to the Bureau.
-Currently, no individual people are named in the Regulations.
-The Bureau also refers to persons as organisations.
+The regulations use the term 'persons'.
+This term includes all individuals, trusts, companies and corporations as well as agencies of State, Territory or Australian governments.
+The regulations require persons to give water information to the Bureau.
+Currently, the regulations name no individual people.
+The Bureau uses the terms 'persons' and 'organisations' interchangeably.

-Organisations named in the Regulations are divided into eight categories based on functions.
+The regulations divide organisations into eleven categories based on their functions.
 Organisations may be in more than one category.

 - How will I know whether I am required to give water information?

 Yes.
-For example, a data collector could be included in one category because they divert surface water and in a second category because they manage a major water storage.
+For example, an organisation can be in one category because they are an urban water utility.
+They can also be in another category because they manage a major water storage.

 - What does the term possession, custody or control mean in practical terms?

-Under the Water Regulations 2008, persons are required to give specified electronic water information that is in their possession, custody or control.
-The Bureau determines information as being in a person's possession, custody or control once it is in a person's data management system.
-Therefore information that is in a field based data logger is not for the purposes of these Water Regulations regarded as being in a person's possession, custody or control.
-The timeframes in the Water Regulations only apply from the moment that specified water information is in a person's data management system.
+The regulations only require water data that is in a person's possession, custody or control.
+The Bureau determines this occurs once the data is in a person's data management system.
+Data in a field based data logger is not considered to be in a person's possession, custody or control.
+Timeframes apply from the moment a person enters the data in a data management system.

 Giving water information